SCARF syndrome: Diagnosis

 The diagnosis relies on clinical presentations, physical examination, extensive evaluation of past medical history and family history, and karyotype testing.
 A 46,XX compatibility is an expected finding of the karyotype test.
 Laboratory tests and diagnostic imaging are typically insignificant for diagnosis.
 The relationship of the parents as well as family history of X-linked, autosomal dominant, and autosomal disorders should be considered to confirm SCARF syndrome.

-Treatment/Prevention
+Treatment and prevention

 Due to the fact that the syndrome is a genetic condition, there is no specific cure for this syndrome.
 Treatment is not for the disease itself, but more for management of the associated signs and symptoms of SCARF syndrome and its complications.

 The main risk factor is previous family history.
 This does not guarantee that one will inherit the disease, but it is much more likely compared to someone with no family history.
 No other risk factors have been identified.
 Due to this reason, there are not many preventative measures that can be done.

 If there is family history of the syndrome, genetic counseling should be considered before planning children to assess the risk of passing the disease onto future generations.
 Regular blood tests and physical examinations should be done as well to ensure no change in health status.